ninegene/awesome/README.md

 # Awesome

-A curated list of awesome resources.
+A curated list of awesome resources, documentations and cheat-sheets on software libraries, framework and tools.
-'awesome-\*' repos are added as submodules into a single repo for better organization.